 The Active Tri rated highly in the durability category.
 We rated them above average because their seams were strong and most placed outside of the high friction areas along the inside of the thighs.
 It's also important that their simple fleece pad will not face the same degradation as the high-performance gel pads and chamois seen in other products.
 We might have rated these even higher, but their mix of tough nylon was lower than we would have liked to see in a stronger product.
-Overall, we found them have an above average durability, but they might need replacement after about two seasons of vigorous use.
+Overall, we found them to have above-average durability, but they might need replacement after about two seasons of vigorous use.

-The ZOOT SPORTS Active Tri 8-Inch Short body has 74% nylon, 26% spandex.
+The Active Tri 8-Inch Short body has 74% nylon, 26% spandex.
 The mesh is made of 100% polyester.

 The Active Tri shorts are great on short, quick rides under an hour and they are better than any of the other shorts or bibs for doing just about any other activity in tandem, like going from an hour of spin to an hour of lifting, running, swimming, rock climbing, or whatever else.
-If you are looking for a pure bike short for short rides and have a much higher budget, consider the Top Pick for Short Course winner, Louis Garneau CB Carbon 2 shorts.
-If it turns out you want to get into rides in the 90 minute or longer range, take a look at the Editors' Choice winner, the SUGOi Evolution Pro Bibs.
+If you are looking for a pure bike short for short rides and have a much higher budget, consider the Louis Garneau CB Carbon 2 shorts.
+If it turns out you want to get into rides in the 90 minute or longer range, take a look at the Editors' Choice winner, the Assos T Equipe Evo.

-We were happy to ride in these shorts and we think they will serve the purpose of most riders doing less than 20 or 25 miles at a time, especially triathletes and those looking to cross train.
+We were happy to ride in these shorts, and we think they will serve the purpose of most riders doing less than 20 or 25 miles at a time, especially triathletes and those looking to cross-train.
 These shorts had a great, tight, supportive fit that allowed excellent movement without being cumbersome.
-They also delivered great breathability, which make them good for both exercising and drying quickly overnight for next day use.
-With a retail price of $80, these aren't the cheapest shorts on the market, but they make good budgetary sense because they won't need to be thrown out after a single season and they won't need to be supplemented by a separate pair of performance shorts for other activities like swimming, running, lifting, etc. These shorts did not offer the highest marks in any single category, but they offered good quality for their price point and we think riders will be happy with them.
+They also delivered great breathability, which makes them good for both exercising and drying quickly overnight for next day use.
+With a retail price of $80, these aren't the cheapest shorts on the market, but they make good budgetary sense because they won't need to be thrown out after a single season and they won't need to be supplemented by a separate pair of performance shorts for other activities like swimming, running, lifting, etc. These shorts did not offer the highest marks in any single category, but they offered good quality for their price point, and we think riders will be happy with them.